-Doors and windows are by far one of the most common reasons for noise leakage within an enclosed environment.
-Since soundproofing is effectively as good as the weakest link within a given structure, doors leading to a room where effective soundproofing is desired are a critical issue, and must be given primary importance.
+Doors (and windows) are by far one of the the most common reasons for noise leakage within an enclosed environment.
+Since soundproofing up to an extent depends on the weakest link within a given enclosure, and keeping in mind that lowfrequency soundwaves are able to make U-bends around corners, doors leading to a room where effective soundproofing is desired are a critical issue, and must be given primary importance.

-Since doors cannot be fitted with internally spring-mounted faces due to the nature of their design, size and operation ergonomics, there is no proper substitute for sheer mass in a good soundproof door.
+Since doors cannot be fitted with internally spring- or shock-mounted faces due to the nature of their design, size and operation ergonomics, there is no proper substitute for sheer mass in a good soundproof door.
 Dense materials in this case are the only thing that will stop sound travelling through a door, even if the actual door provides a proper seal.
-For this reason, soundproof doors weigh a minimum of 85-90 kgs per leaf.
+For this reason, soundproof door leaves weigh a minimum of 85-90 kgs, and can be as heavy as 150 kg.